nuwuxian/rl_attack/README.md

 or sh Pong/src/run_retrain.sh (run 5 different seeds)
 ```
 Visualizing Results
 After training done, you can find results from `Log/` folder.
+We put our paper's results in the folder `results/`.
 To plot the winning-rate curve, run
 ```
 python -m Pong.src.plot
 ```